cgrace0044/stillorgan-tennis/README.md

 ### Footer Section

 - The footer section includes links to Stillorgan Tennis' Facebook, Twitter, Youtube, Instagram and Tiktok pages.
-- The links will open to a new tab to allow easy navigation for the user.
+- The links will open in a new tab to allow easy navigation for the user.
 - The links are evenly spaced along the bottom of the screen on all screen-sizes.

 ![Footer image](docs/readme-images/footer.webp)